Insighter2k/Kup-Translator/README.md

 /rc => Recursive check.
 If you have already translated a batch of fullnames in a kup-file, there is possibly a nickname version which you can link to that translation.
 It will recursively check if a similar entry exists and puts the original name in.
 Example: /rc:true **Optional**

 /mbl => You can enable "Match ByteLength".
-That way, the original names will be auto-cut to match the length of their english names.
-For example "Matsukaze Tenma" is too long, so it should fit the respective bytelength, tean it will cut it to "Tenma".
+That way, the reference names will be auto-cut to match the length of their original names.
+For example "Matsukaze Tenma" is too long, so it should fit the respective bytelength, Then it will cut it to "Tenma".
 Example: /mbl:true **Optional**

 /mode => Sets the mode.
 Example: "/mode:extract" **Required**